Nameless Rumia's Wiki

 4. A person who normally uses rude language, but occasionally show glimpses of affection.

-Some people might get the idea that “tsundere” can only be applied to female characters, which technically was true back then, but the term's newfound flexibility makes it possible for male and elderly characters to become classified as a “tsundere” as well.
-Some popular examples are Yūzan Kaibara from Oishinbo and Vegeta from the Dragon Ball franchise.
+Some may get the idea that 'tsundere' can only be applied to female characters, which technically was true back then, but its newfound flexibility makes it possible for male and elderly characters to be classified as 'tsundere' as well.
+For example, some popular male 'tsundere' characters are: Yūzan Kaibara (Oishinbo), Vegeta (Dragon Ball), and Inuyasha (Inuyasha).

 Tsundere (AA)